AraminaLiu/Comp-543-A5/README.md

 1 Description

-In this assignment, you will be implementing a regularized, logistic regression to classify text documents.
+In this assignment, you will be implementing a regularized, logistic regression to classify text documents.
 The implementation will be in Python, on top of Spark.
 To handle the large data set that we will be giving you, it is necessary to use Amazon AWS.
 You will be asked to perform three subtasks: (1) data preparation, (2) learning (which will be done via gradient descent) and (3) evaluation of the learned model.